 - Trouble sleeping

-Though severe separations do occur, much more commonly milder injuries occur which are treated with rest and a gradual return to activity as tolerated.
-The extent of your injury as well as the level of athletic participation you are interested in returning to will determine your return.
-It may be helpful to work with a physical therapist or trainer to make your recovery smoother.
-Treatment begins by allowing the pain to subside and then by gradually increasing motion as tolerated.
-Full recovery is often achieved by six weeks.
+Mild separations are common and can be treated with rest and a gradual return to activity as tolerated.
+The extent of your injury and level of athletic participation will determine when you can return to activity.
+Physical therapy can help rehabilitation by reducing pain, then increasing motion as tolerated.
+Full recovery is often achieved within six weeks.

 When a more serious separation occurs, your doctor will use an X-ray image to determine the extent of injury and whether there are any associated clavicle fractures.
 Surgical repairs are occasionally required, particularly for overhead athletes and heavy laborers.